 Planning a trip to Burundi?
 You must be an adventurer!
 One of the more off the grid countries in the world, but definitely worth a visit.
-This is your complete guide for buying a sim card for Burundi with where to buy a sim card, up to date prices as per May 2023, the best 4G network in Burundi, e-sim cards for Burundi and everything else you need to know.
+This is your complete guide for buying a sim card for Burundi with where to buy a sim card, up to date prices as per January 2024, the best 4G network in Burundi, e-sim cards for Burundi and everything else you need to know.

 Recently the whole visa system changed and you can now get a visa on arrival for $90 USD for 1 month and a transit visa for $40 USD for 3 days.
 May be more people will start traveling to Burundi now.
 Let’s hope it, the lovely people of Burundi deserve it.

 Traveltomtom is on a journey to visit every country in the world and that is how I also ended up traveling to Burundi.
 Everywhere I go I write a guide for buying a local prepaid sim card and that is why on Traveltomtom you can find more than 200 sim card guide from all over the world: France, Paris, Kigali, Rwanda, Uganda, Congo Brazzaville, Gabon, Cameroon, USA, Lebanon and many more.

 So when you are planning your next adventure abroad come check out Traveltomtom for the latest and up to date prepaid sim card advice.
 Bookmark this website!

 Traveltomtom recommends a Lumitel prepaid sim card for Burundi.
 They have by far the most advanced 3G/4G network in Burundi and internet packages are cheap!
-For $5 you can already get 6 GB data for 1 week.
+For $5 USD you can already get 6 GB data for 1 week.

 If you want to arrange a sim card before your trip I recommend you to check out my guide for buying an international sim card for traveling in 2024.
 In the link you can find a comparison of the best travel sim cards and find the one that suits your trip to Africa.